oddbird/oddleventy/content/blog/2022/zero-units.md

 Other color functions have more strict requirements.
-In `hsl()` only the hue value can be a `<number>` or `<angle>`, but the lightness and saturation _must be percentages_:
+In `hsl()` only the hue value can be a `<number>` or `<angle>`, but the lightness and saturation must be percentages:

 ```css
 html {